unixorn/awesome-zsh-plugins/README.md

 * [histdb](https://github.com/larkery/zsh-histdb) - Stores your history in an SQLite database.
 * [history-filter](https://github.com/MichaelAquilina/zsh-history-filter) - Allows you to specify patterns that will automatically exclude commands from being inserted into your permanent history.
 Particularly useful for preventing secrets being written.
 * [history-search-multi-word](https://github.com/zdharma/history-search-multi-word) - syntax highlighted, multi-word history searcher for ZSH, bound to Ctrl-R, with advanced functions (e.g. bump of history entry to top of history).
-* [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after zsh-syntax-highlighting, or they'll both break.
+* [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after `zsh-syntax-highlighting`, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md.
 * [history-sync](https://github.com/wulfgarpro/history-sync) - An Oh My Zsh plugin for GPG encrypted, Internet synchronized ZSH history using `git`.
 * [history](https://github.com/b4b4r07/zsh-history) - Extend history so that it can be queried by SQL.
 * [hooks](https://github.com/willghatch/zsh-hooks) - Add missing hooks - for plugins and personal use.